 Civil Marriages Formalities in Spain

 Applications must be made directly to the Civil Registry (Registro Civil) or District Court (Juzgado) where at least one of the applicants resides.
 This requirement does not imply the celebration of the marriage in the municipality of the given Civil Registry.
 Please contact the Civil Registry or District Court where you will be legalizing your marriage for the list of documents they require www.mjusticia.gob.es.
 Most civil registries in Spain require some or all of the following documents:

-- Application Form: Can be obtained from the Civil Registry/District Court assuming jurisdiction.
+- Application Form: Can be obtained from the Civil Registry/District Court that has jurisdiction.

 - Birth Certificate: The original document is mandatory.
 To obtain a birth certificate from your state visit: http://www.cdc.gov/nchs/w2w.htm.

 Apostille: Foreign birth certificates must be legalized to be valid in Spain.
 The Apostille is an official international seal verifying a document for use outside its country of origin.
 It is issued by an authorized office in the state where your certificate was issued, NOT by the Spanish or U.S. Consulate.
 To obtain The Hague Legalization Convention Apostille please visit: http://travel.state.gov/content/travel/en/legal-considerations/judicial/authentication-of-documents/apostille-requirements.html.
 Naturalized citizens should check with the embassy/consulate of their country of birth for guidance on authentication of birth certificates, as the Apostille is not available in certain countries.

 Translation: Foreign birth certificates must be translated into Spanish by an official translator after you have received it with the Apostille.
 Visit the Spanish Ministry of Foreign Affairs’ web site for information on Sworn Translators throughout Spain at: http://www.exteriores.gob.es or access this link (PDF 620K) to download a list of translators in the Barcelona area.